ThomasL53/BRETAGNE/README.md

 `aws configure`

-# Using the blue agent (POE not recommended)
+# Using the blue agent with POE (not recommended)
-L#agent bleu de BRETAGNE can also be used with POE with a special bot based on the use of GPT-4o-mini.
+The blue agent used by BRETAGNE can also be used with POE with a special bot based on the use of GPT-4o-mini.
 To use this agent, you need to create an account on POE (free).Then you have to get your private keys.

 ## How to get your Token